-The G. fascicularis polyps hosted simple bacterial microbiomes which were composed of a relatively small number of bacterial taxa (10-78 ASVs).
-Species richness in our aquarium-reared polyps was thus almost two orders of magnitude lower than those of wild G. fascicularis colonies sampled in the South China Sea (646-1,459 OTUs, Li et al. 2013) and those reported from a wide range of species and locations, which is typically in the order of 100s to 1000s of bacterial taxa (e.g., Ziegler et al. 2016; Hernandez-Agreda et al. 2018; Pollock et al. 2018; Galand et al. 2023).
-Due to the absence of direct comparison with wild colonies we are unable to draw conclusions on whether captivity caused a reduction in bacterial diversity.
-However, we suspect that captivity favoured a simplification of the microbiome, as stable and homogenous environmental conditions decrease both chances and need for the association with functionally and taxonomically diverse microbial partners.
+The G. fascicularis polyps hosted simple microbiomes which were composed of a relatively small number of bacterial taxa (10-78 ASVs).
+While direct comparisons across studies that employed different PCR, sequencing, and analysis pipelines should generally be avoided, such numbers still appear small compared to previous characterizations of wild G. fascicularis from the South China Sea which reported 646-1,459 OTUs (Li et al. 2013) and compared to most other coral species, which typically harbor 100s to 1000s of bacterial taxa (e.g., Ziegler et al. 2016; Hernandez-Agreda et al. 2018; Pollock et al. 2018; Galand et al. 2023).
+We are unable to tell whether captivity caused a reduction in bacterial diversity as we lack direct comparison with the original wild colonies.
+However, we suspect that captivity favored a simplification of the microbiome, as stable and homogenous environmental conditions decrease both chances and need for the association with functionally and taxonomically diverse microbial partners.
 In fact, decreases in metabolic diversity and species richness have consistently been reported for tropical reef-building corals reared in closed systems (Kooperman et al. 2007; Vega Thurber et al. 2009; Pratte et al. 2015; Damjanovic et al. 2020), and for the anemone Aiptasia already after a few days of captivity (Hartman et al. 2020).
-Such effects may also have been exacerbated by the use of filtered seawater during the bleaching phase, which largely reduced the pool of available microbes (Dungan et al. 2021b).
-Additionally, as colony morphology is a major factor affecting coral microbial communities (Morrow et al. 2022), a loss of bacterial species might also be ascribed to reduced structural complexity, where single polyps have a simpler geometry with fewer micro-environments and ecological niches compared to larger colonies (Putnam et al. 2017).
+Such effects could have been exacerbated by the use of filtered seawater during the bleaching phase, which largely reduced the pool of available microbes (Dungan et al. 2021b), and by the reduced structural complexity of the polyps that, compared to colonies, provide fewer micro-environments and ecological niches (Morrow et al. 2022, Putnam et al. 2017).

-Although some may see this simplification of the microbiome as a problematic artefact associated with captive corals, simplified microbiomes present the opportunity to identify essential associates and facilitate the development of microbial manipulation protocols to unravel holobiont functioning (Jaspers et al. 2019; Puntin et al. 2022b).
-While the majority of studies report corals as hosting complex and rich microbial communities, the key functional players still remain elusive (Jaspers et al. 2019; Barreto et al. 2021).
+Regardless of the causes, simple (or simplified) microbiomes present the opportunity to identify essential associates and facilitate the development of microbial manipulation protocols to unravel holobiont functioning (Jaspers et al. 2019; Puntin et al. 2022b).
 Culturing corals in sterile seawater may help to limit the horizontal acquisition of transient microbes and thus favor proliferation of core or stable members for detailed characterization (Dungan et al. 2021b).
-Also, a simplified microbiome facilitates further elimination of bacterial populations to produce gnotobiotic or axenic hosts, which could subsequently be re-inoculated to produce a range of host-bacteria combinations to test microbial functions and inter-partner dynamics (Fraune et al. 2015; Murillo-Rincon et al. 2017; Jaspers et al. 2019; Taubenheim et al. 2020).
-Reduced microbial complexity in captivity might therefore provide advantages for these specific experimental approaches with the Galaxea model.
+Also, a simple microbiome facilitates the elimination of bacterial populations to produce gnotobiotic or axenic hosts, which could subsequently be re-inoculated to produce a range of host-bacteria combinations to test microbial functions and inter-partner dynamics (Fraune et al. 2015; Murillo-Rincon et al. 2017; Jaspers et al. 2019; Taubenheim et al. 2020).
+Reduced microbial complexity—whether due to captivity or other factors—might therefore provide advantages for these specific experimental approaches with the Galaxea model.

-Interestingly, the coral colonies tested here maintained distinct bacterial microbiomes even after long-term co-culturing, which supports a degree of host genotype effects controlling the microbiome composition as previously reported from Hydrozoan corals in the field (Pollock et al. 2018)(Dubé et al. 2021).
-Surprisingly, the microbiome of one Red Sea colony was highly similar to that of Hong Kong colonies, despite large differences in geographic and environmental origin (Wepfer et al. 2020).
-These colonies were also maintained in separate facilities, but rearing conditions were similar at both locations.
-In addition to the host phylogenetic basis of microbiome composition (Pollock et al. 2018), the similarity in environmental conditions may have induced convergence of microbial community composition (Dubé et al. 2021).
+Interestingly, the coral colonies tested here maintained distinct bacterial microbiomes even after long-term co-culturing, which supports a degree of host genotype effects controlling the microbiome composition, as previously reported from Hydrozoan and other coral species in the field (Pollock et al. 2018; Dubé et al. 2021).
+Surprisingly, the microbiome of one Red Sea colony was highly similar to that of Hong Kong colonies.
+This appears counterintuitive as colonies from the Red Sea and Hong Kong may belong to different Galaxea lineages (sensu Wepfer et al. 2020), and considering the large differences in environmental conditions at their origin.
+While these colonies were also maintained in separate facilities, rearing conditions were similar at both locations (i.e., temperature, salinity, illumination) and may have induced convergence of microbial community composition (Dubé et al. 2021).
+On the other hand, G. fascicularis is a polyphyletic species that contains several morphologically cryptic lineages (Wepfer et al. 2020) and the dissimilarity between colonies from the Red Sea could reflect host phylogentic differences (i.e., cryptic species within the same region).